addradio/specs/out/specification/chapter_3.md

 ### Successful communication without Authentication

-This example demonstrates a successful communication between a Icecast2 server and a client.
+This example demonstrates a successful communication between an Icecast2 server and a client.

 **Client to server: Client requests the stream.**